Skip to main content

 value = true

 Checks a hub variable's value.
-Hub variables are shared across all rules.
+Hub variables are shared across all rules and persist for the lifetime of the running process (set via SetHubVariable action or REST).

 [[conditions]]